-For all other patients you should use a digital-first approach.
-Where a face-to-face appointment is clinically necessary this should only be made when it is known that the clinic setting and operational criteria can be met (refer to appendix 2), using professional judgement on necessity and in line with local policy.
+For all other patients you should use digital first approach, this can be using telephone, video, email and other forms of digital communication.
+Where face-to-face appointment is clinically necessary this should only be made when it is known that the clinic setting and operational criteria can be met (refer to appendix 2), using professional judgement on necessity and in line with local policy.